Lonnie McFadden: Early life

-Later life and career
+Career

-Before graduating from Kansas City's Lincoln High School, McFadden joined the band Clyde N’em and Her, a Rhythm & Blues ensemble led by alto saxophonist Clyde Bagby.
+Before graduating from Kansas City's Lincoln High School, McFadden joined the band Clyde N’em and Her, a R&B ensemble led by alto saxophonist Clyde Bagby.
 McFadden joined as a trumpeter and stayed with the band for a year and half.
 Bagby required him to sing, and it was here that McFadden first developed his vocal stage presence, now a key part of his performance palette.

 In 1974, at age 17, he formed his own group, Lonnie and the Band, playing in Kansas City's inner-city clubs under his father's management.
 McFadden was lead singer, songwriter, trumpeter and musical arranger.
 Ronald McFadden played alto saxophone, flute, and vocals, and choreographed performances.
 Other personnel were Thomas Dean, trumpet, trombone, Flugel horn and vocals; John “Duck” Brown, drums; Tyrone Clarke, bass; Tim Williams, trombone; Willie Matthews, lead and rhythm guitar.

 Lonnie and the Band performed from 1974 to 1984.
 From 1976 to 1980, they played in Osaka, Japan four months of each year.
 While in Japan, McFadden and his brother revived the tap combinations of their childhood, and since then tap has stayed in McFadden's act.

 In 1983, Lonnie and Ronald formed The McFadden Brothers, presenting a tap-infused floor show.
 In July of that year, they premiered as a specialty act for singer Oleta Adams in a performance at The Kansas City Music Hall.
 From May through October 1984, the brothers performed six daily performances, six days a week at Worlds of Fun amusement park.
 In 1985, playwright John Auble produced Steps: the Pops McFadden Story, about McFadden's father.
 The McFadden Brothers starred in the play on the Goldenrod (showboat) in St. Louis, MO for nearly a year.
 Also in 1985, they performed on a Variety Club telethon with Sammy Davis Jr., who had worked previously with Jimmy McFadden.
 In the mid-1980s, they appeared on the national television programs, Inside Edition, The Jenny Jones Show and Incredible Sundays.